megastef/node-crate/README.md

 ## Known limitation
 Nested JSON objects are currently not supported to generate SQL statements (e.g. for insert/update).
 We might change this soon.
-This driver was created during MountainHackathon2014 - I guess there is more testing required :)

-## Roadmap
-1. We plan to support in future waterline.js as ORM on top of this base driver.

 ## Installation
 ```